olliechick/VirtualPetsAssignment/README.txt

 javac -d "../../bin/virtualpets" /*.class

 (bash script only)
-Another way is to just import it into eclipse and run it internally and then jar it.
+Another way is to just import it into eclipse as normal and run it internally.
+Then you jar it.
 But hey what you do in your own time isn't up to us.
 To build the JAR file, run the following command: